Team-Circuitron/Circuitron_-1642/Hardware/Hardware Overview.md

 ---

 ### Locomotion & Actuators
-The robot uses a carefully tested drive + steering system optimized for torque-speed balance.
+The robot uses a carefully tested drive + steering system optimised for torque-speed balance.

 - **Drive Motor: D360 Brushed DC Motor + 22:1 Gearbox**
-  - Provides sufficient torque for speed and maneuverability.
+  - Provides sufficient torque for speed and manoeuvrability.
   - Mounted in a **3D-printed housing** for vibration dampening and stable alignment.

 - **Steering: REV Robotics 2000 Series Dual Mode Servo**
-  - Dual functionality: can operate as a servo (angular control) or continuous motor.
+  - Dual functionality: can operate as a servo (angular control) or a continuous motor.
-  - Provides precise steering and smooth turning radius.
+  - Provides precise steering and a smooth turning radius.
   - Mounted with GoBilda servo frame for durability.

 Other motors considered during iterations: